 Did your new home come with a home warranty?
-Before it runs out, book an 11-month warranty inspection with VA Home Inspect, LLC.
+Before it runs out, book an 11-month warranty inspection with Pre-Sale Home Inspection, LLC.
 We’ll make sure everything is in good working order; if not, repairs may be covered under the warranty, saving you money and making your home a safer and more comfortable place to live.

 If you are purchasing homeowners insurance, your insurance company may require a 4-point inspection.
 This type of inspection covers only these four major systems: HVAC, electrical, plumbing, and roof.
 Although this type of inspection will satisfy an insurance company, it is not recommended to buyers as a substitute for our standard residential home inspection.

 If you are a buyer who has chosen to have the seller make repairs before closing, you may want to verify that those repairs were done properly.
 VA Home Inspect, LLC can re-inspect a home, looking specifically at the new repair work and evaluating its quality and completeness.